 Should any of these conditions be breached, the SEC and/or its member institutions will issue a written warning for the first violation.
 If this violation occurs during the last game of the institutions' regularly scheduled season, the media organization may not be credentialed for the SEC Championship.
 A second violation of this policy will result in revocation of credentials to cover future football games hosted by the SEC and/or its member institutions.

-Media should utilize StatMonitr live stats for all the latest statistical information during games.
+Media should utilize StatBroadcast for all the latest live statistical information during games.
 The password will be provided on game day.

 SATELLITE TRUCK PARKING